cloudclarity-app/Azure-Monitoring/README.md

 1. Download the artifacts
 2. Rename the *subscriptionname* folder with the name of your Azure subscription
 3. In Azure, create at least one action group (see https://docs.microsoft.com/en-us/azure/azure-monitor/platform/action-groups)
-4. (Optional) Run the UpdateMetricsCSV.py script to use the most up to date list of supported metrics in the       azure_monitoring.csv.
-Note: The script requires Python 3 to run and several libraries that are specified within the script requirements are needed to for the script to function successfully.
+4. (Optional) Run UpdateMetricsCSV.exe, found inside the "build/exe.win-amd64-3.10/" folder to use the most up to date list of supported metrics in the azure_monitoring.csv.
+Note: the build folder structure and contents must remain unchanged in order to be successful.
 5. Edit the CSV file to define which the following paramters:
    - 5.1 Enable for monitoring: Set to Yes for any metric you wish to monitor
    - 5.2 Tag Name: Tag's are used for exceptions, if your resource that you have enabled for monitoring needs an alternate threshold from the default in the csv file you set the tag here